Abdeljalil-Ounaceur/Product-AI-Image-Similarity-Platform/ml-model-service/README.md

-# Product similarity platform image embedding service
+# Product Similarity Platform Image Embedding Service

-this microservice is for calculating embeddings using a machine learning model (OpenAI CLIP) for image similarity
+This microservice is for calculating embeddings using a machine learning model (OpenAI CLIP) for image similarity.

-TODO:
-- [x] Create a service that can mainstream the model locally for image embedding
-- [ ] Create a Dokerfile to containerise this microservice
+It uses BentoML to serve the model.

+This service is containerized and can be run with Docker Compose.